historic-trails/website/sites/fort-larned-national-historic-site.md

 {% include figure.html
   class="img-right"
   width="33%"
   caption="A map of the Santa Fe Trail, with the forts marked.
-Although the southern fork to Santa Fe is protected by Fort Dodge, Fort Larned's location was much closer to Native American reservations to the northwest of the trail." image-url="fort-larned-trail-map.jpg" source-url="https://www.smithburnett.com/?page=history_ft_larned"
+Although the southern fork to Santa Fe is protected by Fort Dodge, Fort Larned's location made it a buffer between the trail and the Native American reservations of northwest Kansas." image-url="fort-larned-trail-map.jpg" source-url="https://www.smithburnett.com/?page=history_ft_larned"
 %}